What Makes a Great JavaScript Developer?

 How to Become a Great JavaScript Developer ‑ Tips

-1. Understanding Your Ide
+1. Understanding Your IDE

 Personally, I have been using Visual Studio Code for several years.
 The fact that you can sync your IDE settings using your GitHub account is even better; allowing you to retain all the personalisation, linting, indentation, etc settings across devices especially handy when setting up a new project machine!